jberghoef/wagtail-tag-manager/README.md

 | ------- | ------------------ |
 | Django  | 2.2, 3.0, 3.1, 3.2 |
 | Wagtail | 2.11, 2.12, 2.13   |

-## Who’s using it?

-I'd love to hear from sites and applications where WTM is being used.
-Please contact me if you'd like your implementation to be listed here!

 ## Instructions